riot/compiler/README.md

 const { code, map } = await compile('<p>{hello}</p>')
 ```

-You can compile your tags also using preprocessors and postprocessors for example:
+You can compile your tags also using the new `registerPreprocessor` and `registerPostprocessor` APIs for example:

 ```js
 import { compiler, registerPreprocessor, registerPostprocessor } from '@riotjs/compiler'